-A male chicken has two testes located in his abdomen very close to the kidneys.
+A male chicken has two testes in his abdomen close to the kidneys.
 Roosters are always ready to manufacture sperms as needed for mating.

 However, they do not have a penis.
 Instead, they have a papilla inside the cloaca.
-The testes usually deliver the sperm to the papilla through the vas deferens, which then deliver it to the cloaca of the hen.
+The testes usually deliver the sperm to the papilla through the vas deferens, which then deliver it to the hen’s cloaca.

 Hens are usually born with two ovaries.
 However, the right ovary usually atrophies and dies.
-Therefore, it is the left ovary that will carry all the eggs that a hen will ever lay in her lifetime.
+Therefore, the left ovary will carry all the eggs a hen will ever lay in her lifetime.

-Sperm intent on fertilizing the egg travel up into the oviduct area known as the infundibulum to ensure success.
+Sperm intent on fertilizing the egg travels up into the oviduct area known as the infundibulum to ensure success.

 A chicken’s oviduct is about 30 inches long, and the sperm travels about 28 inches to reach the infundibulum to deliver the genetic code to the egg’s germinal disc.

 Once the DNA of the rooster is delivered to the hen DNA, they fuse and develop into a zygote.

 It usually takes about 5 hours for cell division to start.
 At this point, it is called an embryo or blastoderm.